 I just got back from my weekly (when I’m not on call) trip to the farmer’s market.
 I’m going to try to convince you why buying food at a farmer’s market should be a regular habit for any medical student or resident (although I think it applies to everyone else, too).

 In general, farmer’s markets are open air markets where local farmers bring their food to sell.
 They usually take place once a week (often on Saturdays).
+If you want to know more about farmer’s markets, check out the website of Urban Harvest, which is responsible for the market I go to in Houston.

 How do I find out where they are?